CagriCatik/PCB-Design-with-KiCad/docs/02_kicad-interface/lessons-learned.md

 One of the most critical elements in any PCB design project is keeping everything organized.
 KiCad offers several features to manage and structure your projects efficiently.

 ### Key Concepts:
 - **Project Directory**: When starting a new project, it’s important to create a dedicated folder for all project files.
-This includes the `.kicad_pro`, `.kicad_sch`, and `.kicad_pcb` files, which store project, schematic, and PCB layout data.
+This includes the `.KiCad_pro`, `.KiCad_sch`, and `.KiCad_pcb` files, which store project, schematic, and PCB layout data.
 - **File Structure**: KiCad project files are stored as human-readable text files, which allows for easy editing and sharing.

 ### Best Practices: